 An Anticoagulant delays your blood from clotting, Warfarin is an anticoagulant.
-Taking Warfarin is safe provided you follow the DO’s and DON’Ts listed in this leaflet.
+Taking Warfarin is safe provided you follow the DO’s and DON’Ts.

 A letter will be sent to your GP advising them that you have commenced Warfarin, the reason why and how long your treatment should last.